Connections-Business-Directory/Connections/README.md

 * DEV: Update dev dependencies.
 * DEV: Update minified files.
 * DEV: Update build files.

-= 8.36 01/14/2019 =
-* NEW: Add additional options to the Directory block to bring it closer to feature parity with the `[connections]` shortcode.
-* NEW: Allow ordering by any date type, not just anniversary and birthday.
-* NEW: Introduce `cnOptions::getEntryTypeOptions()`.
-* NEW: Introduce `cnTemplateFactory::getOptions()`.
-* NEW: Add an Editor PageSelect component.
-* TWEAK: Minor CS tweak for mobile device display for the Profile template.
-* TWEAK: Add additional check before initiating a template class to prevent PHP errors.
-* TWEAK: No need to add slashes to CSV export cell data.
-* TWEAK: Add BOM to CSV export file because Excel is dumb.
-* TWEAK: Add additional option values which the blocks can use as defaults.
-* BUG: When displaying OSM maps tiles, do not display the layers control.
-* OTHER: Update some country meta.
-* DEV: Code formatting.
-* DEV: Move the range-control component to shared folder for all editor blocks.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)